WatsonIoT-Ecosystem/iot_enocean/README.md

 Installing /usr/local/man/man3/enoceaniot.3pm
 Appending installation info to /usr/local/lib/perl/5.14.2/perllocal.pod</i></font>

-* Copy the Watson IoT Embedded 'C' client library “libiotf.so” to /usr/lib.
+* Copy the Watson IoT Embedded 'C' client library *libiotf.so* from to /usr/lib.
 `Note:` you will need root privileges to do this.
 On Raspberry pi use “sudo cp ….” to do this copy as root.
-* Copy 98_ENOCEANIOT.pm to /opt/fhem/FHEM directory.
-This is the directory where you installed Fhem by degault.
+* Copy file *98_ENOCEANIOT.pm* to /opt/fhem/FHEM directory.
+This is the directory where Fhem will install by default.
 `Note:` you will need root privileges to do this.
 On Raspberry pi use “sudo cp ….” to do this copy as root.

 **`On completion:`** You will have the all the required libraries built and installed at appropriate location.